goschtl/zope/zope3org/trunk/src/zorg/live/README.txt

 application it might be ok if a single user repeats himself whereas in a list view of container we must ensure that each object is represented by only one list item.
-The check for redundant events could be done on the server or on the client side.
+The check for redundant events can be done on the server or on the client side.
 We decided to use the client side since it may happen that some events get lost and redundancy may be usable to recover from such situations.
 So we leave the check for redundant events completely to the JavaScript client